doriansmiley/lotusJS/README.md

 # Skinable Web Components

-Lotus uses a web component map based on x-tag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, video players, and more.
+Lotus uses a web component map based on xTag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, video players, and more.
 Lotus ships with the following build in web components and skins:

 - Button